 If you’ve had no changes and had a site visit last year, you can likely expect it to go through in about 30 days.
 But if you know it’s your lucky site visit year or if you’ve transferred stock… do the math and plan accordingly.

 3. Is there any downside to reapplying early?

 No way!
-Expiration dates never change, so if your recertification goes through 3 months early, congrats, that's 3 more months you don't have to worry about it.
+Expiration dates never change (even if you reapply late), so if your recertification goes through 3 months early, congrats, that’s 3 more months you don’t have to worry about it.
 You can reapply up to 120 days before you expire, and the earlier the better I always say!

 4. Oh no, I reapplied late and expired!
 Help!

 Don’t worry, you’re not alone.
 Just keep in mind that while you’re expired your profile isn’t active in the directory, and your expiration date will stay the same no matter when your recertification comes through.
 If you have clients that require an active certificate, please reach out to us for a letter of good standing.